Major economies support $650 billion boost in IMF resources - WTMJ

 WASHINGTON (AP) — Finance officials of the world’s major economies on Wednesday agreed on a proposal to boost the resources of the International Monetary Fund by $650 billion as a way to provide more support to vulnerable countries struggling to deal with a global pandemic.

-The G-20 finance group also approved a final six-month moratorium on debt payments by 73 of the world’s poorest countries which would extend the moratorium begun last year until the end of this year.
+The proposal still needs approval from the IMF’s board and then contributions from member countries.

-International aid groups expressed unhappiness that the G-20 was terming this extension as the final one that would be offered.
+The debt-payment deal extends the moratorium begun last year until the end of this year.
+But international aid groups expressed unhappiness that the G-20 is saying the extension will be the final one to be offered.

 “We’ve seen progress on debt relief and aid, but we still need to solve multiple challenges so countries can get through this crisis,” said Eric LeCompte, executive director of Jubilee USA Network.
 “It is unlikely that the breathing space indebted countries get with this extension will be enough.”